See caption

 The graveyard surrounding the church is circular, which is typical an of early foundation.
 A Saxon font found in the vicarage garden is housed in the church’s Millennium Room.
 The graveyard and Saxon font may be evidence of pre-Conquest foundation.[4]
 Arched windows on the church’s south side are cut from solid stone, another Saxon feature.
 A deed dated 1280 mentions [5] Three acres (1.2 ha) of “terra ecclesiastical” in Rivington .[6]

-A chapel of easeChurch building subordinate to a parish church, built for the convenience of those parishioners who would otherwise find it difficult to attend services at the parish church. in the ancient parishAncient or ancient ecclesiastical parishes encompassed groups of villages and hamlets and their adjacent lands, over which a clergyman had jurisdiction. of Bolton le Moors was built in the late 15th century and rebuilt or restored by the lord of the manor, Richard Pilkington around 1540.
+A chapel of easeChurch subordinate to a parish church serving an area known as a chapelry, for the convenience of those parishioners who would find it difficult to attend services at the parish church. in the ancient parishAncient or ancient ecclesiastical parishes encompassed groups of villages and hamlets and their adjacent lands, over which a clergyman had jurisdiction. of Bolton le Moors was built in the late 15th century and rebuilt or restored by the lord of the manor, Richard Pilkington around 1540.
 At the consecration by the Bishop of Chester in October 1541,[5] the residents stated on oath they had worshipped at the site for generations.
 In 1566 Queen Elizabeth I granted letters patent for a licence to provide a curate or minister and allow baptisms, marriages and burials at the church for the inhabitants of Rivington, AnglezarkeSparsely populated civil parish near Chorley in Lancashire with no village, just scattered farms and the hamlet of White Coppice., Hemshaws and Foulds.
 Before this time the inhabitants had to travel to the surrounding parish churches.
 A major rebuild took place in 1666.
 In 1832 the church was damaged by an arsonist.[5]

 Rivington was created a parish out of the ancient ecclesiastical parish of Bolton le Moors in 1856, and at their own cost, and by a privilege that few churches in the country possessed, the parishioners were able to elect their own minister.[5]